 Over that last decade, there has been a significant cultural change that is now global.
 It is the norm now to spend time each day checking your social media feeds.
 What began as a teenage fad has gradually spread to encompass more than half the world's population.
-For most people, scrolling through your social media posts is fine and perfectly normal, if somewhat time-consuming.
-To some people, however, social media has become an addiction.
+Social media scrolling is normal for most people, although somewhat time-consuming.
+For some though, social media is an addiction.

 Social media addiction is a behavioral addiction characterized as being overly concerned about social media and driven by an uncontrollable urge to log on to or use social media.
 Social media addicts spend so much time on their social apps that it impairs other important life areas.